PalidaY/falling-words/README.md

 <img width="893" alt="2" src="https://user-images.githubusercontent.com/88932911/205473532-f0876d68-1d0b-4a92-95b9-949d85c64a15.PNG">

 # How to run
-1.Extract the folder and cd to the folder's location, then using command <b> npm run dev </b> to initiate the server.
+1.Extract the folder and cd to the folder's location, then using command <b> npm run dev </b> to initiate the server. <br>
 2.Open <b> http://localhost:4000/ </b> on your browser